What "IBBFA Certified" Means — And Why It Matters

 What does IBBFA Certified mean?

-"IBBFA Certified" means an instructor has completed IBBFA's curriculum and passed both a written examination (60 questions, 70% minimum) and a live practical evaluation with an IBBFA proctor.
-The credential is publicly verifiable at ibbfa.org/verify, recognized for CECs by 7 major fitness organizations (ACE, NASM, AFAA, ISSA, CanFitPro, NPCP, AUSactive), and maintained through an annual registry — the same active-credential model used by ACE and NASM.
+"IBBFA Certified" means an instructor has completed IBBFA's curriculum and passed both a written examination (60 questions drawn from a 300-question bank, 70% minimum passing score) and a live practical evaluation with an IBBFA-trained proctor.
+The credential is publicly verifiable at ibbfa.org/verify, recognized for CECs by 7 major fitness organizations (ACE, NASM, AFAA, ISSA, CanFitPro, NPCP, AUSactive), and maintained through an annual registry — the same Active credential model used by ACE and NASM.
+IBBFA is a foundation credential rather than a method certification, meaning it certifies competence to teach barre safely regardless of which specific method the instructor teaches.

 What is the difference between CBI and Principal Instructor?

 CBI (Certified Barre Instructor) is the foundational credential earned through a 35-hour curriculum and two-part exam.
 It qualifies you to teach general barre classes.
 Principal Instructor is the advanced credential requiring CBI + all 4 specialty certifications + a Board Review evaluation with a Master Instructor.
 It qualifies you to teach any format, train other instructors, and lead workshops.
-The Principal Track includes everything for $1,297 (vs. $2,596+ à la carte).
+The Principal Track includes everything for $1,297 — a $200 savings versus starting with CBI ($599) and upgrading to Principal later for $897 (total $1,496).

 How do I verify an IBBFA credential?

 Visit ibbfa.org/verify and enter the instructor's name.
-The system shows their credential tier, specialties, current status (Active or Inactive), and certification date.
+The system shows their credential tier, specialties, current status (Active or Lapsed), and certification date.
 No account or login is required — anyone can verify.
-IBBFA is the only barre certification program with public credential verification.
+We're not aware of another barre certification offering public credential verification at the same level of accessibility.